TeamGraphix/graphix/docs/source/lc-mbqc.rst

     \end{equation}

 where :math:`\mathcal{H}_g, \mathcal{S}_g, \mathcal{Z}_g` are the set of nodes with '`hollow`', '`loop`' and '`negative sign`' properties (decorations).
 For example, let us try the transformation rules in Elliot `et al.` [#el]_ with a complete graph with four nodes (left).
-Measurement of qubit 0 in X basis, with measurement outcome :math:`s=0`, result in the graph on the right, with qubit 1 getting the '`hollow`' property (indicated by white node color) and qubits 2 and 3 getting the '`negative sign`' properties (indicated by negative signs of node labels).
+Measurement of qubit 0 in X basis, with measurement outcome :math:`s=0`, results in the graph on the right, with qubit 1 getting the '`hollow`' property (indicated by white node color) and qubits 2 and 3 getting the '`negative sign`' properties (indicated by negative signs of node labels).

 .. figure:: ./../imgs/graphsim.png
    :scale: 90 %